All Episodes

 How are you?

-Uh hello, Senator Scott.
+Hello, Senator Scott.

 No, there was a misunderstanding.

-I I didn't know his grandfather.
+I didn't know his grandfather.

 And he told his story.

-He said that your grandfather would sit at the table in the morning and thumb through the paper, but that your grandfather couldn't read, but he wanted to instill in you how important it was not only to to read, but to read the newspapers.
+He said that your grandfather would sit at the table in the morning and thumb through the paper, but that your grandfather couldn't read, but he wanted to instill in you how important it was not only to read, but to read the newspapers.

 Is there truth to that?

-That is a true statement without any question.
+Ryan, that is a true statement without any question.

-And you thought he read years later.
+And you thought he read it?

-I didn't know he did not know he could not read until 15 years later.
+I didn't know, he did not know he could not read until 15 years later.

 Unbelievable.